 For several decades, 12-step programs have been helping people overcome the difficulties of drug or alcohol addiction.
 Although it may have started as a program known as Alcoholics Anonymous (AA), it extended quickly to help people with other substance abuse issues.
 Through 12-step guidance for addiction, you can gain the tools for recovery you need.
-As you move through a 12-step therapy program, you will be empowered to accomplish your sobriety goals.
+As you move through an outpatient addiction treatment program, you will be empowered to accomplish your sobriety goals.

 What Is a 12-Step Guidance for Addiction Program?

 The 12-step recovery program was first developed in 1935 by Bill Wilson and Dr. Robert Holbrook Smith.
 Over the years, several self-help groups have adapted the program to fit many addiction issues.
 The foundation of the program lies in its twelve guiding principles, which include: